damienomurchu/damienomurchu/README.md

 ---

-## Guiding Principles
+## Guiding Principle

-> Anything can break with enough pressure - design, and continuously refine, accordingly.
+> Anything can break with enough pressure.
+Design, and continuously refine, accordingly.